seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 **Stricter array rules for dtype discovery**

-When coercing arrays with ``np.array`` and related functions, numpy currently uses ``isinstance(pyobj, float)`` logic (user types do not have this ability, they can only automatically be discovered from numpy scalars).
-In general, user dtypes should be capable of ensuring that specific input is coerced correctly.
+When coercing arrays with ``np.array`` and related functions, numpy currently uses ``isinstance(pyobj, float)`` logic.
+User types do not have this ability, they can only automatically be discovered from NumPy scalars.
+In general, user DTypes should be capable of ensuring that specific input is coerced correctly.
-However, in general these should be exact types and not ``isinstance`` checks.
-A python float subclass, could have a completely different meaning and should generally viewed as a ``"float64"`` dtype.
+However, these should be exact types and not ``isinstance`` checks.
+For example a python float subclass can for example have a Unit attached and thus should not be silently cast to a ``"float64"`` dtype.
 Instead, the current ``isinstance`` checks should become a fallback discovery mechanisms and *be deprecated*.